henry-yeh/BCGA4HCLO/code_python_CBBPGA/README.md

-We propose a clan-based bi-population genetic algorithm (CBBPGA).
+We propose a bi-population clan-based genetic algorithm (BCGA).

 A clan-based framework featuring no extra computational cost or sensitivity to pre-defined parameters, is designed to increase population diversity and locate different optimal regions, where a clan is defined to be a production and competition unit with a dynamically increasing clan size.
 The framework introduces special rules to adjust both the selection and crossover operators to preserve population diversity and boost the exploration ability of the algorithm.